firedrakeproject/firedrake/docs/source/visualisation.rst

       triplot(mesh, axes=axes)
       axes.legend()
       fig.show()

+The numeric IDs shown in the legend are the same as those stored internally in the mesh, so for example if you added physical lines using gmsh the numbering is the same.

 For 1D functions with degree less than 4, the plot of the function would be exact using Bezier curves.
 For higher order 1D functions, the plot would be the